 The Helen Longstreet Home - The General lived here with his second wife, Helen Dortch Longstreet until his death.
 Helen had a chapel built in the basement and Gainesville's first Catholic Church, Saint Michael's, held their first services there.
 There is still a very active Saint Michael's Catholic Church in Gainesville at a difference location.
 This house is now privately owned and houses a local business.
 There is no parking on the street.
 It is best observed with a drive-by look only.
 See at 746 Green Street

 The Death Site - The home of the General's daughter, Maria Louisa Longstreet Whelchel and her husband Eston was located on College Avenue.
 General Longstreet was suffering from cancer of the eye, but rallied the morning of January 2, 1904 and asked to be driven to his daughter's home.
 Once there his condition worsened and he developed pneumonia.
 During a coughing spasm the neck wound from the Wilderness campaign opened and he bled to death.
 A newspaper reported, 'the old General died of his wounds."
-Now an empty lot at 255 College Avenue between Bradford Street and E. E. Butler Parkway.
+Now a lot at 255 College Avenue between Bradford Street and E. E. Butler Parkway.